femboyfin/dbdideas/survivor_perks.md

 ## [Autodidact](<https://deadbydaylight.wiki.gg/wiki/Autodidact>) 📉 🔬

-- Allowed gaining tokens from Self-Heal, only restricting the progression modifier to altruistic healing
+- Now activates while Self-Healing, without granting additional Healing progress
   - Allows gaining altruistic benefits from Self-Healing, without being fundamentally broken with uber-fast Self-Healing, removing the bar of only gaining tokens via Altruistic healing for another niche improvement.
-- Allowed usage with Med-Kits
+- Now works with Med-Kits
   - Straightforward removal of one of the perk downsides to increase its overall viability and opportunities for synergy.
-- Adjust skillcheck healing progress by token to: **0/10/20/30/40/60%** per stack *(was -15/0/15/30/45/60%)*
+- Increased skillcheck healing progress per token to: **0/10/20/30/40/60%** <!-- **0/12/24/36/48/60** --> per stack *(was -15/0/15/30/45/60%)*
   - Slight numbers buff avoiding the awkward situation where the first Autodidact skill check could potentially cause a teammate's heal to be incomplete because of the -15% progress, removing an artificial downside aside from the inability to hit great skill checks.

 ## [Babysitter](<https://deadbydaylight.wiki.gg/wiki/Babysitter>) 📉

-- Suppress Grunts of Pain in addition to Scratch Marks and Pools of Blood
+- Now suppresses Grunts of Pain
-  - Secondary still-thematic effects that synergize well with the perks perfect while not making it [too powerful](<https://deadbydaylight.wiki.gg/wiki/Babysitter#Patch_9.0.0>).
+  - Secondary still-thematic effect that synergizes well with the perks current effects without making it [too powerful](<https://deadbydaylight.wiki.gg/wiki/Babysitter#Patch_9.0.0>).

 ## [Background Player](<https://deadbydaylight.wiki.gg/wiki/Background_Player>) *🗑️ (for Exhaustion)*

-- Changed activation condition to pressing an Activate Ability button while a Survivor is being carried
+- Now activates when pressing the Activate Ability button while a survivor is being carried
   - Prevents accidental activations and allows more thoughtful gameplay for one of the less-used Exhaustion perks.

 or